matthewjf/engineering/interviews/system_design_prep.md

 As I mentioned earlier, keep it neutral.
 No jokes, funny drawings and other crap like that.

 So to recap:
-5 - intro (keep it short, you'll need every minute you can get) 5 - clarifications on the question
+- 5 - intro (keep it short, you'll need every minute you can get)
-5 - initial back of envelope calcs
+- 5 - clarifications on the question
-10-high-level design
+- 5 - initial back of envelope calcs
-15-deep stuff+sizing calcs+closing overarching comments
+- 10 - high-level design
-5-questions from you (as long as you don't ask completely dumb questions, you should be fine)
+- 15 - deep stuff+sizing calcs+closing overarching comments
----
+- 5 - questions from you (as long as you don't ask completely dumb questions, you should be fine)
-45 minutes
+- 45 minutes total

 Some interviewers will give you some extra minute but don't count on that.
 Prepare to be sharp on time.